-With public health information largely focused on COVID-19, it’s important to keep in mind there are other respiratory viruses that course through our communities at this time of year.
-In addition to influenza (the flu), there is Respiratory Syncytial Virus or RSV.
-This year RSV was seen earlier in Minnesota than in years past.
+With public health information primarily focused on COVID-19, it’s essential to keep in mind there are other respiratory viruses that course through our communities at this time of year.
+In addition to influenza (the flu), there is Respiratory Syncytial Virus (RSV).
+This year, RSV was seen earlier in Minnesota than in years past.

-This respiratory illness is common, and it usually isn’t serious.
+This respiratory illness is common, and it usually isn’t severe.
 Typically, it causes mild cold-like symptoms.
-However, RSV can be serious, for infants and older adults.
-In the United States, RSV is the most common cause of pneumonia (an infection in the lungs) and bronchiolitis (when the small airways in the lungs are inflamed) in children younger than 1 year of age.
+However, RSV can be serious for infants and older adults.
+In the United States, RSV is the most common cause of pneumonia (an infection in the lungs) and bronchiolitis (when the small airways in the lungs are inflamed) in children younger than one year of age.

 Healthy adults and infants infected with RSV do not usually need to be hospitalized.
 But if they are having trouble breathing or are dehydrated, they may need hospital care.
 In the most severe cases, a person may require additional oxygen or intubation with mechanical ventilation.
 In most of these cases, hospitalization only lasts a few days.

 People infected with RSV often show symptoms within 4-6 days after getting infected.
 The symptoms include:

 - decreased appetite